One-loop calculations in CPT-even Lorentz-breaking scalar QED: Introduction

+Another motivation is the study of the various LV theories on their own basis, such as the renormalization process, the calculation of effective potentials and the treatment of other issues of quantum field theory.
+For minimal LV extensions of spinorial QED, many results have been obtained in this context.
+For example, renormalization has been carried out, with the corresponding obtainment of the renormalization group equations in the first \cite{Kost2001a} and the second \cite{Scarp1,Scarp2} orders in LV parameters.

-At the same time, the LV extensions of the {\it scalar} QED are studied to a much lesser extent.
-One of the few papers in this line is \cite{Scarp2013}, in which scalar QED with an additive CPT-odd CFJ term has been considered, and the Higgs mechanism for this theory was analyzed.
+At the same time, the LV extensions of the {\it scalar} QED are studied to a much lesser extent, mostly within the Higgs mechanism context.
+In this context, the most important studies were performed in \cite{AltHiggs}, where tree-level aspects of the Higgs mechanism for the CPT-even LV QED were considered, and the prescription for the Faddeev-Popov quantization in this theory was formulated.
+In \cite{Scarp2013}, the Higgs mechanism was studied in the scalar QED with an additive CPT-odd CFJ term in the one-loop approximation.
 Also, in \cite{effpotLV} the effective potential for LV extensions of scalar QED was calculated.
 However, no other study of perturbative aspects of a CPT-even LV scalar QED was performed up to now.
 In this paper, we intend to begin filling this gap.

 Explicitly, within the present study, we consider the CPT-even LV extension of the scalar QED originally introduced in \cite{Hel}, with Lorentz-violating terms added both in scalar and gauge sectors, and perform the one-loop calculations of divergent and finite corrections to the two-point functions of gauge and scalar fields in the first order in LV parameters.
 We expect that our results can be applied to studies of the Higgs mechanism in LV scalar QED.